 Growing population driving energy demand growth in a context where energy security and affordability is a top priority as well as the reduction of our CO, emissions.

 ECONOMY

-TECHNOLOGY Global economy recovering gradually Digital tools and technologies from the pandemic are now inextricably linked but currently facing to the energy transition. inflationary trends "Digitalize to decarbonize" and war context in can accelerate the drive Ukraine. to carbon neutrality by using intelligent technology to leverage data and
+Global economy recovering gradually from the pandemic but currently facing inflationary trends and war context in Ukraine.

 RACE FOR TALENTS